Lindsey Anne Keiko Wong, ’16

 Embracing opportunities to connect with her culture, Lindsey performed throughout Los Angeles with Nikkei Student Union Odori, one of the few collegiate traditional Japanese dance organizations in the US.
 She spent her last semester abroad at Doshisha University in Kyoto, Japan, where she served as a teaching assistant at the Doshisha Center for Global Education and blogger for the UCLA International Education Office.

-She currently works as a Data Operations Associate for the Integrated Healthcare Association’s Align.
+She currently works as a Project Manager for the Integrated Healthcare Association’s Align.
 Measure.
 Perform.
 Program, which advances healthcare quality, accountability, and affordability in California through performance measurement across clinical quality, cost, and resource use domains.
 She continues to study Japanese dance in her spare time.

 Lindsey is humbled to honor the legacy of Norma Ehrlich, a champion of education, racial equity, and civic activism.
 Craig’s mentorship and generosity, in addition to support from fellow Ehrlich Scholars, have been invaluable to Lindsey’s professional and personal development.